Lab Operational Since: 17 Years, 6 Months, 11 Days·Facility Status: Fully Operational & Accepting New Cases·

 Permanent Drive Repair: Not Feasible

 Once a mechanical hard drive suffers a head crash, stiction, or motor seizure, the factory calibration stored in its firmware adaptive parameters is no longer valid.
 Transplanted donor heads read at different offsets than the originals.
 No lab can restore a physically failed HDD to reliable daily use.
-Replace the failed drive with a new SSD after the data has been recovered.
+Replace the failed drive with new storage after the data has been recovered.

 Laptop SSD Repair

-Laptop Brands We Service
+Laptop Brands We Service12/18

 Dell

-XPS, Inspiron, Latitude, Precision
+Inspiron, Latitude, Precision with 2.5-inch SATA HDDs

 HP

-Pavilion, Envy, EliteBook, ProBook
+Pavilion, EliteBook, ProBook with removable HDD bays

 Lenovo

-ThinkPad, IdeaPad, Legion, Yoga
+ThinkPad, IdeaPad, Legion, Yoga SATA HDD models

 Apple MacBook